-The same is true with gratitude.
-When we are grateful we have a peace about us.
-We lose our expectations of things, which is what really causes many of our problems in the first place.
+The same is valid with gratitude.
+When we are grateful, we have peace about us.
+We lose our expectations of things, which causes many of our problems in the first place.
 We think of how things should have gone, how someone should have behaved, or how someone should be driving.
 Then we lose our place in terms of latitude.
-Our own thinking and actions begin to mirror those around us, when in fact we want just the opposite.
+Our thinking and actions begin to mirror those around us when we want just the opposite.

-Help your kids to understand how patience and gratitude for what they have and where they are, regardless of circumstances would look like a million bucks to someone 100 years ago.
-If we think about it, some of our worst days would still look fabulous to them in light of their more grim circumstances.
-It is then that we have a freedom to think clearly and we can take action in accordance with our true goals for our self.
+Help your kids understand how patience and gratitude for what they have and where they are, regardless of circumstances, would look like a million bucks to someone 100 years ago.
+If we think about it, some of our worst days would still look fabulous to them due to their more grim circumstances.
+It is then that we have the freedom to think clearly, and we can take action following our actual goals for ourselves.

 In a series that I wrote using nature as a metaphor, I write about patience and presence here, Roots, Patience, and Presence – Dr. Rich Patterson (pattersonphd.com)